elastic/kibana/x-pack/plugins/canvas/README.md

 ];
 ```

-And then, in the `setup` method of the plugin, add this new element definition to Canvas, just like you did with the function.
+And then, in the `setup` method of the plugin, add this new element definition to Canvas, just like you did with the function:

 ```typescript
 setup(core: CoreSetup, plugins: CanvasExampleSetupPlugins) {